We provide competitive rates for dealing with most pests. All treatments are carried out as humanely as possible, using approved products.

 For all pests the cost is £107.64.
 For wasps this is per visit and includes materials.
 For all other pests it is per hour (minimum charge of one hour).

 All commercial bookings need a deposit of £107.64.
 An officer will visit and quote for the work.
 If the quote is not accepted, the deposit will be refunded minus the survey fee of £53.88

 Bees are not pests because they pollinate fruit and flowers.
 They should not be destroyed, unless they are causing a danger to humans or pets.
-More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice and a local swarms officer for West Oxfordshire.
+More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice on honey bees and will deal with any local swarms through a local swarms officer for West Oxfordshire, without charge.